aliamk/PickUpGames-MobX-Typescript/README.md

 ![lazyloading](https://github.com/aliamk/PickUpGames/blob/main/ReadMe_assets/3.login_persistence_create_game.gif)

-### Only the creator of a game can then edit the game - the Manage button only appears if the user is also the creator
+### Only the creator of a game can then edit it - the Manage button only appears if the user is also the creator
 ![lazyloading](https://github.com/aliamk/PickUpGames/blob/main/ReadMe_assets/4.Edit_game_add_comment.gif)